swan-io/chicane/README.md

 #### Router.useBlocker

 Block the navigation and ask user for confirmation.
 Useful to avoid loosing a form state.
-It accepts a second paramater if you want to override the default `blockerMessage`.

 ```tsx
 const App = () => {